 French: Typically made sweet to balance the tannin levels from the traditional apple varieties.

 French: Entrants MUST specify carbonation level (3 levels).
-Entrants MUST specify sweetness level (typically medium, medium-sweet, or sweet).
+Entrants MUST specify sweetness level (4 levels, typically medium-sweet or sweet).
 Entrants MAY specify apple variety or varieties; if specified, varietal character will be expected.

 English: Kingston Black, Stoke Red, Dabinett, Porter’s Perfection, Nehou, Yarlington Mill, Major, various Jerseys, etc.